Parametric Equations

 A way of defining a curve by expressing both x and y as separate functions of a third variable (parameter), typically t: x = f(t), y = g(t).

-Why is Parametric Equations important?
+What is the Parametric Equations formula?

 How Parametric Equations Connects to Other Ideas